MadMaxINDIAN/blog-app-v1-astro/src/content/blog/04-astro-sphere-writing-markdown/index.md

 ---
-title: "Astro Sphere: Writing Markdown"
+title: "Naman Khater: Writing Markdown"
-summary: "Basic Markdown syntax that can be used when writing Markdown content in Astro Sphere."
+summary: "Basic Markdown syntax that can be used when writing Markdown content in Naman Khater."
-date: "Mar 13 2024"
+date: "Mar 13 2025"
 draft: false
 tags:
 - Tutorial
 - Astro
-- Astro Sphere
+- Naman Khater
 - Markdown
 ---